thedayisntgray/thedayisntgray.github.io/now/_posts/2024-10-27-google-colab-ruby-magic.md

 published: true
 tags: [ruby, python, google-colab, jupyter, ipython]
 description: |
     Want to run Ruby in Google Colab?
-Learn how to use IPython magic commands to seamlessly integrate Ruby into your Google Colab notebooks, complete with code examples and implementation details.
+Learn how to use IPython magic commands to seamlessly integrate Ruby into your Google Colab. notebooks, complete with code examples and implementation details.
 ---